 I am interested in the definition of biology in the Western philosophical tradition – in particular, in 20th century vitalism’s attempt to define biological life.

 I applied to the Rhetoric program with a project on aesthetic theory and the documentation of trauma.
 I had conducted fieldwork in Tunis in the summer of 2011, in the wake of the Tunisian Revolution.
 After writing on the amateur photographic and televisual documentation of hospital trauma and on the relationship of these images to the protest events of the Revolution, I became interested in narrations of affliction.
 Specifically, I became interested in how the aesthetic or literary documentation of suffering contributes to ways we theorize our existence – how we think about Being, and how we value and understand life.
-I turned to the philosophy of science, and I intend to attend medical school following the completion of the Rhetoric Ph.D.
+I turned to the philosophy of science and to medicine.
+I am in my first year of medical school at UC Irvine School of Medicine as I complete the Rhetoric Ph.D.